Mona Baker: Career

-She is also co-Vice-president of the International Association of Translation and Intercultural Studies.
+She is also a founding member and former co-Vice-president of the International Association of Translation and Intercultural Studies.

 As a researcher, she is interested in translation and conflict, the role of ethics in research and training in Translation Studies, the application of narrative theory to translation and interpretation, activist communities in translation and corpus-based translation studies; she has published extensively in these areas.
 She has also edited reference works.
 In her most recent book, Rethinking Evidence in the Time of Pandemics (Cambridge University Press, 2022; co-authored with Eivind Engebretsen), she demonstrates how effective story-telling can enhance the reception of medical knowledge and reduce some of the sources of resistance and misunderstanding that plague public communication about the COVID-19 pandemic and other medical emergencies.

 Middle East conflict and Israeli academics

-She received much criticism and created great controversy when she in 2002 removed two Israeli academics, Dr. Miriam Shlesinger of Bar-Ilan University and Professor Gideon Toury of Tel Aviv University, Israel, from the editorial boards of her journals Translator and Translation Studies Abstracts, based on their affiliation to Israeli institutions.
+She received much criticism and created great controversy in 2002, when she removed two Israeli academics, Dr. Miriam Shlesinger of Bar-Ilan University and Professor Gideon Toury of Tel Aviv University, Israel, from the editorial boards of her journals Translator and Translation Studies Abstracts, based on their affiliation to Israeli institutions.

 Baker stated that the interpretation of the boycott was her own and she did not necessarily expect other signatories in a similar position to adopt the same course of action.
 Baker, of Egyptian origin, said she was bemused by the row over two "tiny" journals.
 A spokeswoman for the university stated that: "This is nothing to do with UMIST.
 The boycott documentation clearly states Mona Baker signs it as an individual."

-Subsequently, Baker announced that Translator will no longer publish any research by Israeli scholars and will refuse to sell books and journals to Israeli libraries.
+Subsequently, Baker announced that The Translator will no longer publish any research by scholars affiliated with Israeli institutions and will refuse to sell books and journals to Israeli libraries.